 This article explains how to configure Forms to AODocs.

-To configure the Forms to AODocs Add-on, you need to:
+To configure Forms to AODocs, you must:

-- Configure your Google Form to match your AODocs Document properties.
+- configure your Google Form to match your AODocs document properties

-- Link the Google Form to your AODocs Document Class.
+- link the Google Form to your AODocs document class

 |Configure your Google Form questions|

-|Bind your Google Form to your AODocs Library|
+|Link your Google Form to your AODocs library|

-|Preview mappings to AODocs|
+|Preview the mappings to AODocs|